 8 - How to choose the right gear

 Best support for knees: Stability Compression Tights saved my life (and my knees) during my 7 days hiking in the Himalayas, especially on the way down the mountains.
 The concept is intriguing and I was skeptical when I ordered my pair, but it really adds great support for calves, knees, and hips along with quicker recovery helps during the 8-day trek to the base camp.
-I strongly recommend this investment.
+I strongly recommend researching and invest in the best knee brace for hikers that work best for you, you will thank me later.

 Invest in perfect hiking shoes: This is one of the best investments you need to make when you are planning hiking, as it doesn't matter how fit you are, your shoes may make or break your hike.
 I recommend trying different pairs before you make your decision.
 You need a great support for your feet and ankles, and make sure you won't have blisters during your hiking.
 I have been using my hiking boots for many hiking, and I absolutely love them.